Raainman/DahuaEvents/README.md

 # DahuaEvents
-This is a branch of CameraEvents repo, because the snapshot url's there are wrong for my camera's.
-I am going to use this repo as a basis to do some Dahua api programming.
+This is a branch of CameraEvents repo, I wanted some more functionality than that is currently provided.

 Docker/Python service for attaching to Dahua camera events api.
 Posts messages to mqtt upon events.